 - Don't spray on a gusty day.
 Not only will you waste herbicide, but you risk having the spray blow onto your landscape plants and damaging them.

-- Spray only when the plants are dry and there will be no rail for at least 24 hours.
+- Spray only when the plants are dry and there will be no rain for at least 24 hours.
 Herbicide works best when the plants are thirsty.

 - Don't spray poison oak that is scaling a tree, as you could damage the tree.
 Manual removal may be preferable here, although you could dab (not spray) a bit of herbicide onto the individual leaves of the poison oak, so as to control the application more carefully.